-Wallis, Jamie, Jay Z lift 'Annie'
+Wallis, Jamie and Jay Z bring 'Annie' back to life

 "Annie," a musical that the decades have rendered into a punchline, is modernized, made more streetwise and brought back to life in a production backed by Jay Z and various members of the Will and Jada Pinkett Smith empire.